ZetDeveloper/WebWhatsappBot/README.md

 - / pokemon 31
 - / group -name of group -2211111111 2211111111

-This first command returns a pokemon name the second command creates a group
+This first command returns a pokemon name, the second command creates a group

 # License